 B.C. adds 497 cases as Canada approves 1st COVID-19 vaccine for kids

-B.C. has added 497 new cases of COVID-19 and three related deaths over the last 24 hours, according to the B.C.
-Centre for Disease Control.
+B.C. has added 497 new cases of COVID-19 and three related deaths over the last 24 hours, according to the provincial Ministry of Health.

 The update comes on the same day that Health Canada announced its approval of Pfizer-BioNTech's two-dose vaccine for children ages five to 11.
 The vaccine will be a smaller dose that what's given to those aged 12 and older.